#1 in Sleep Product Research

 Serta Company Reputation Ratings

 Model Prices, Specifications & Comments

-Ratings are based on over 700 consumer reviews of Perfect Sleeper, iSeries and discontinued models.
-75% of Serta innerspring mattress owner experience data was collected from online message boards and 25% from other sources, primarily review sections on retailer websites and product review websites.
-Learn more about our unbiased research methodology and sources.
+Ratings are based on 700+ consumer reviews of Perfect Sleeper, iSeries and similar discontinued models.
+Learn about our unbiased research methodology and sources.

 |Less (back) pain||C||b-|